Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Physical flaws (“This toy is made of low-quality plastic and may break easily.”), benefits (“The game was superbly made, with no visual or gameplay bugs present upon release.”), and personal experiences (“When the monorail cut across the park, the view was breathtaking.”) are all important aspects of good review writing.

 It’s become fashionable to review things these days.
-Restaurants, food, cosmetics, literature, movies, and even mobile phones and laptops are all reviewed by people.
+People review restaurants, food, cosmetics, literature, movies, and even mobile phones and laptops.

 Before making a purchase, tech-savvy individuals study Internet reviews.
 As a result, several businesses now pay people to write reviews for their products.